saagie/outis/README.md

 * #### Outis Core
 Outis core is where the anonymization logic is built.

+##### Supported formats
+For now, only the following formats are supported:
+* Hive
+    * Parquet
+    * TextFile

+##### Anonymization methods
+Outis core provides multiple anonymization methods.
+For each type, you can select the method to apply.
+* String:
+    * suppression: set the column to None
+    * setTo: Relpace each characters of the string by another one.
+    * setToBlank: Replace all characters to space.
+    * setToX: Replace all characters to 'X'.
+    * truncate: Truncate the string to n-characters.
+    * substitute: Remplace digits with a random digit and letters with a random letter.

+* Numeric:
+    * substituteValue: Replace value with another random one.
+The new value will respect numeric range.

+* AnonymizeDate:
+Only three date types are supported:
+    * Date: will replace with a new date.
+    * Timestamp: will be replaced with a new timestamp
+    * String: A random date with the same format is generated.

+All generated dates are in between 01/01/1920 00:00:00 and the current date of execution.

 * #### Outis Link
 Outis link will be entry point of the anonymization job.
 You can configure the client from this application.